lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 All users will find a set of tutorial notebooks provided in the notebooks directory (:ref:`Examples-DP0-1-Notebooks`).
 Jupyter Notebooks can be identified by their suffix ".ipynb".

-**Using a Terminal:**
+**Using a JupyterLab Terminal:**
-The DP0.1 data sets and the LSST Science Pipelines tools can both be accessed from the command line of a terminal.
+The DP0.1 data sets and the LSST Science Pipelines tools can both be accessed from the command line of a JupyterLab terminal tab.
-As described in the default message that appears in all newly-launched terminals, to create a Rubin Observatory environment in a terminal session and set up the full set of packages, users must first execute:
+As described in the default message that appears in all newly-launched terminals, to create a Rubin Observatory environment in a JupyterLab terminal session and set up the full set of packages, users must first execute:

 .. code-block:: bash